dkim3300/GMTradeSimulator/README.md

 # GM Trade Simulator

+An application that allows users to become sports 'General Managers' by creating, trading, re-assign, and viewing the attributes of their players.

 **What is it going to be?**

 My personal project will be an NHL trade simulator where a "team" (user) will